 The European Alliance for Vision Research and Ophthalmology (EU EYE) is a non-profit pan European advocacy group.
 We draw from the experience of our ophthalmology community across Europe to provide a forum for the integration of research priorities, policies and strategies in eye healthcare and vision research.

-The EU EYE relies on individuals representing its views and interests in multi-stakeholder and public events, briefing sessions at the EU institutions, public hearings, etc.
+We rely on individuals to represent the views and interests of our organisation in multi-stakeholder and public events, briefing sessions at the EU institutions, public hearings, etc.

-The following internal Code of Ethics applies to all the Board Members and to all other individuals who are selected to represent the EU EYE in public work.
+The following internal Code of Ethics applies to all those assisting the EU EYE in public work - EU EYE Members and all other individuals selected at times to represent the organisation.